gpospelov/qt-mvvm/examples/sampleview/README.md

 + Separate method to get current root session item from AbstractViewModel would be helpful.
 Now it can be done through sessionItemFromIndex method, but it is rather inobvious.
-+ Default tags complicate understanding of the code and later IDE navigation.
-+ It is possible to make a simple overload for removing item from the model, like SessionModel::removeItem(SessionItem* item)
 + It would be convenient to have some sort of PlaceholderViewItem, which holds a pointer to a session item, but otherwise behaves exactly like a QStandardItem
 + allow overloading SessionModel::insertNewItem in the descendant classes